-The attorney for Defendant is directed to promptly contact the Assistant U.S. Attorney in charge of the prosecution of this case, if prior contact has not been made, and arrange a meeting for the purpose of resolving all requests for discovery provided for under the Federal Rules of Criminal Procedure, including Rule 16.
-Upon request for discovery by the attorney for Defendant, pursuant to Fed.
+The attorney for the defendant is directed to contact promptly the Assistant U.S. Attorney in charge of the prosecution of this case, if prior contact has not been made, and arrange a meeting for the purpose of resolving all requests for discovery provided for under the Federal Rules of Criminal Procedure, including Rule 16, and by law.
+See, e.g, Brady v.
+Maryland, 373 U.S. 83 (1963).
+Upon request for discovery by the attorney for the defendant, pursuant to Fed.
 R. Crim.
-P. 16, the Government shall make the required disclosure of evidence discoverable under the terms and conditions of Rule 16(a).
-The Government shall file a response within one week of the filing of Defendant's request.
+P. Rule 16, the government shall make the required disclosure of evidence discoverable under the terms and conditions of Rule 16(a).
+The government shall provide a response within one week of receiving defendant's request.